 - (1) The owner or applicant shall be responsible for properly locating all property lines before construction of any fence.
 This requirement can be waived if it is clear that the fence will not encroach or overlap any property line. - (2) Lot pins/markers shall not be tampered with when installing a fence.
-Any violations of this requirement shall be subject to the penalty provisions outlined in this code, and/or within state statutes. - (3) No fence may be constructed or maintained which is detrimental to human life or safety, or causes a traffic hazard. - (4) Structural and support components of a fence shall face away from adjacent properties. - (5) Fences shall be installed with the finished side facing the adjacent property or public right-of-way, and the fence posts must be located on the inside of the fence facing -the property on which the fence is located, except when the style of fence commonly described as a "Good Neighbor Fence" is installed. - (6) Fences shall be installed plumb and the top finish of the fence shall be uniform.
+Any violations of this requirement shall be subject to the penalty provisions outlined in this code, and/or within state statutes. - (3) No fence may be constructed or maintained (including those with sharp points or pickets) which is detrimental to human life or safety, or causes a traffic hazard. - (4) Structural and support components of a fence shall face away from adjacent properties. - (5) Fences shall be installed with the finished side facing the adjacent property or public right-of-way, and the fence posts must be located on the inside of the fence facing -the property on which the fence is located. - (6) Fences shall be installed plumb and the top finish of the fence shall be uniform.
 Fences shall follow the contour of the ground to the extent practical.
 Adjustments for grade shall occur at the bottom of the fence. - (7) The height of the fence shall be controlled by the applicable provisions of this article for the zoning district in which the fence will be located.